Skip to main content

 Does having a lot of sex cause prostate cancer?

-In fact there’s some evidence that ejaculating a couple of times a week (or more) could actually decrease your risk for prostate cancer — though remember, the jury is still out on whether or not this is true.
+In fact, there’s some evidence that ejaculating a couple of times a week (or more) could actually decrease your risk for prostate cancer.
+But remember, the jury is still out on whether or not this is true.

 How can I decrease my risk of getting prostate cancer?

-There are a lot of things you can’t change — like your age, race, and family history.
+There are some prostate cancer risks you can’t change — like your age, race, and family history.

-But you can take steps to lower your risk by:
+But there are steps you can take to lower your risk of developing prostate cancer.
+You can:

-If you’re over the age of 40, you should also have a conversation with your provider about whether prostate cancer screening is right for you.
+If you’re over the age of 40, you should also have a conversation with your healthcare team about whether prostate cancer screening is right for you.

 The bottom line